thething252/RealVolumetrics/README.md

 You need RSSVE and Blackrack's Volumetric Clouds mod (from his Patreon) to use this.

-Find the install guide on BananaMan's release, wiki is a WIP.
+Find the install guide in the Wiki at:

 # Planned features: